HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Notes.md

 When we remove the `SigningScenario Value="12"` completely which is responsible for User Mode code integrity in the xml policy and also remove any signers that belong to User mode section, such as those that have `_user` in their ID, the [Merge-CIPolicy](https://learn.microsoft.com/en-us/powershell/module/configci/merge-cipolicy) cmdlet automatically removes EKUs that belong to the policy rule options mentioned above during a merge.

-Removing the User mode signers, rules and `Enabled:UMCI` rule option allows us to create a Kernel-only WDAC policy that doesn't touch User mode binaries/drivers.
+Removing the User mode signers, rules and `Enabled:UMCI` rule option allows us to create a Kernel-only App Control policy that doesn't touch User mode binaries/drivers.

-For a Kernel-mode only WDAC policy, only the following EKUs are necessary
+For a Kernel-mode only App Control policy, only the following EKUs are necessary

 ```xml
 <EKUs>